woodmc10/predicting-mass-spec/README.md

 ## Future Work
 - Determine F-statistic and p-values for logistic regressions
 - Identify incorrectly classified chromatograms to determine what is causing problems for the models
-- Try other classification algorithms including Neural Nets
-- Use sampling techniques such as undersampling, oversampling and SMOTE to account for the imbalance in the data